maxilie/agent-roger/README.md

 ### Runs orders of magnitude more inferences and logic to execute a single sub-task than do traditional systems:

-- Agent Roger is made for an age when inference is cheap (think 200k tokens/second at $10 USD/hr for a top-notch multimodal transformer model).
+- Agent Roger is made for an age when inference is relatively cheap (think 200k tokens/second at $30 USD/hr for a 50B-parameter multi-modal model).
 - This repo provides a starting point for exploring the possibilities of using dynamic, concurrency-friendly task trees.
 - The problem of inference (two problems: fine-tuning models and inferencing them quickly) is left to the intelligent and determined reader.